lightlessdays/galaxy-shooter-2d/README.md

 -Shoot the asteroid to start the game.

 <hr>
-<b>Loading the game for the FIRST time may take longer as it needs to load resources.</b>
+<b>Loading the game for the FIRST time may take longer as it needs to load resources.
+This game is meant to be played in the full screen mode.
+To enter full screen, tap the blue colored full screen icon at the bottom left of the screen.</b>